zeromotivat1on/ConsoleSnake/README.md

 `ConsoleSnake\Source\System\ConsoleRenderer.h(cpp)`\
 The class allows to print data to console in a fast and convenient manner.

+#### Macros
+Browsing the app system headers, you may come across on `Macros.h`.
+This header defines several macro-statements to either represent sort of option or simplify writing code.

 ## Remarks
 Here, we would like to add several answears to possible questions.